This is a collaborative post.

 Why Reroute Santa?

 According to a survey by the Home Away holiday lettings agency, more than half of British children would be worried about Santa finding them if they were away from home at Christmas.
 The Reroute Santa website is the perfect way to reassure them.
-I know my girls would be worried if we were staying elsewhere this year and it could definitely make it even harder to get them to sleep on Christmas Eve!
+I know my girls tramadol online with no prescription would be worried if we were staying elsewhere this year and it could definitely make it even harder to get them to sleep on Christmas Eve!

 The Home Away survey also found out that more than four out of five children still put pen and paper to write to Santa.
 I think this is a lovely statistic because I’d hate to see that tradition die out.
 Less than two out of ten children email Santa, so I’m hoping handwritten Christmas notes are here to stay!